aws-amplify/amplify-js/CONTRIBUTING.md

 $ yarn link @aws-amplify/auth
 ```

-These tests are only necessary if you’re looking to contribute a PR.
+These tests are only necessary if you’re looking to contribute a Pull Request.
 If you’re just playing locally you don’t need them.
-However if you’re contributing a PR for anything other than bug fixes it would be best to validate that first because depending on the scope of the change.
+However if you’re contributing a Pull Request for anything other than bug fixes it would be best to validate that first because depending on the scope of the change.

 #### Verdaccio